MAI-Medicine-for-AI/DSA/diagnostics.md

     └─ No  → Refer to other chapters

 ---
-## Chapter 3: Reasoning & Cognitive Disorders
+## Chapter C: Reasoning & Cognitive Disorders

 [Start] Does the AI exhibit abnormalities in reasoning or cognitive processes?